ShahJabir/my_portfolio/README.md

 **Cloning the Repository**

-From your command line, first clone:
+From your command line, first clone Simplefolio:

 <!-- # Clone the repository -->